-This was my first trip to South Africa playing some of the top courses and of course Leopard Creek had to be a part of it.
-I stayed at one of the preferred hotels that can book tee times and it was pretty straight forward and easy to get tee times when I visited in the month of May.
-I have watched the tournaments several times and was looking forward to playing the course.
+This was my first trip to South Africa playing some of the top courses.
+I played Leopard Creek, Durban country club, Fancourt Montague and Fancourt Links.
+I stayed at one of the preferred hotels that have access to book tee times and it was pretty straight forward.
+The course has hosted many tournamante and I have watched it several times.
+I was looking forward to playing the course.

-It is located right across next to the river running across from Kruger National Park and close to the Malelane gate entrance.
+It is located right across from Kruger National Park and close to the Malelane gate entrance.
 I visited the Kruger National Park on a one day self-drive excursion.
 It was a fantastic experience and can be recommended.

 They have a new practice facility located at the back of the course.
 It is a couple of minutes’ drive by buggy and a really nice facility.
 It is a huge area with several chipping greens and a large driving range with several greens and targets to practice towards.
 Definitely a top-class facility they have created.